Study Guide for The Great Gatsby

 I have an idea that Gatsby himself didn't believe it would come, and perhaps he no longer cared.
 If that was true he must have felt that he had lost the old warm world, paid a high price for living too long with a single dream.
 He must have looked up at an unfamiliar sky through frightening leaves and shivered as he found what a grotesque thing a rose is and how raw the sunlight was upon the scarcely created grass.
 A new world, material without being real, where poor ghosts, breathing dreams like air, drifted fortuitously about . . . like that ashen, fantastic figure gliding toward him through the amorphous trees.
 (169)

-Consider the imagery Fitzgerald uses in his staging of Gatsby's murder scene: the late summer/early autumn afternoon, leaves in the pool, Gatsby floating aimlessly on his 'pneumatic tube', and George Wilson's lifeless body in the weeds:
+Consider the imagery Fitzgerald uses in his description of Gatsby's murder scene: the late summer/early autumn afternoon, leaves in the pool, Gatsby floating aimlessly on his 'pneumatic tube', and George Wilson's lifeless body in the weeds:

 There was a faint, barely perceptible movement of the water as the fresh flow from one end urged its way toward the drain at the other with little ripples that were hardly the shadows of waves, the laden mattress moved irregularly down the pool.
 A small gust of wind that scarcely corrugated the surface was enough to disturb its accidental course with its accidental burden.
 The touch of a cluster of leaves revolved it slowly, tracing, like the leg of compass, a thin red circle in the water.
 (170)